the art show celebrating hayao miyazaki’s whimsical dreamworlds

 San Francisco’s Spoke Art Gallery pays tribute to the iconic Studio Ghibli founder’s most enduring animated films with a massive group show uniting over 50 artists.

-Spoke's Miyazaki Art Show, which opens in San Francisco on 4 February, features work by over 50 artists from around the world.
+Spoke's Miyazaki Art Show, which opens in San Francisco on February 4, features work by over 50 artists from around the world.
 Each takes inspiration from Miyazaki's classics and lesser-known projects; My Neighbor Totoro and Spirited Away are predictably popular references, but the show also includes nods to Miyazaki's most recent film, The Wind Rises, as well as his 2010 short film Mr. Dough and the Egg Princess.
-The artworks — watercolours, sculptures, illustrations, and prints — reflect some of Miyazaki's more enduring themes, like empowered female characters and respect for nature.
+The artworks — watercolors, sculptures, illustrations, and prints — reflect some of Miyazaki's more enduring themes, like empowered female characters and respect for nature.

 Text Emily Manning